Interim CFO: What to look for when hiring this critical role

-- Strong Collaborative Skills—An interim CFO needs to build a strong relationship with both the PE fund and the portfolio company leaders.
+- Strong Collaborative Skills—An interim chief financial officer needs to build a strong relationship with both the PE fund and the portfolio company leaders.
 They also need to build trust with the portco’s in-house finance team.
 This requires transparency and a willingness to collaborate.

 - Ability to Adapt Quickly—Since they’ll be with the portco for a limited time, a temporary CFO needs to hit the ground running.
 They should work with the PE fund to quickly define goals, requirements, and deliverables for the company’s transition period.
 Ideally, the interim CFO should have experience in the portco’s industry so that there isn’t a steep learning curve.

 - Desire to Solve Immediate Problems—An outsourced CFO should be someone who’s excited to jump in and solve the three most important, immediate challenges that the PE fund has identified.
 The CFO should recognize that they may not see the full results of their efforts before they leave, but that they’ll be making others on the portco’s team look good.